damianvila/language-bebasic/README.md

-# language-bebasic
-Atom syntax highlighting for Basic Engine BASIC
+# Atom syntax highlighting for Basic Engine BASIC

+Syntax Highlight for Basic Engine BASIC in Atom Editor.
+Based on CBMBasic by Steven J. Syrek.